TheAverageJoe01/TheAverageJoe01/README.md

-## I'm a university graduate software developer
+## Currently A master's student at the University of Lincoln
-- Graduated from the university of lincoln
+- Graduated with my Undergraduate degree at the University of Lincoln
-- looking for a job in software development
 - learning how to web dev